-The nuclear medicine residency program at University of Wisconsin Hospital and Clinics (UWHC) is a three-year program which is accredited by the American College of Graduate Medical Education and satisfies requirements of the American Board of Nuclear Medicine.
+The nuclear medicine residency program at University of Wisconsin Hospital and Clinics (UWHC) is a three-year program which is accredited by the Accreditation Council for Graduate Medical Education and satisfies requirements of the American Board of Nuclear Medicine.
 The residency provides training and experience in in-vitro procedures, therapeutic applications of radioactive materials, and general nuclear imaging, including positron emission tomography (PET).
 New curriculum includes training in CT of the head and neck, chest, and abdomen with the nuclear medicine residents rotating with diagnostic radiology residents, reading, and dictating the exams.
 There is a strong emphasis in nuclear cardiology.
 The Nuclear Medicine/PET Imaging Section of the Department of Radiology serves more than 400 beds at University Hospital and the William S. Middleton Memorial Veterans Hospital, and performs more than 6,000 examinations a year.
 In addition to its three nuclear medicine physicians and two nuclear cardiologists that share the nuclear cardiology load, the Nuclear Medicine/PET Imaging Section has nine full-time technologists, a radiopharmacist, an administrative assistant, and two radiopharmacy technicians.
 The section features modern equipment including:

 - (1) – Three-headed SPECT system

 - (3) – X-ray bone densitometers located at satellite clinics & UWHC